DIPlib/diplib/doc/src/features.md

 [//]: # (--------------------------------------------------------------)

 \section grey_moments Moments of grey-value object

+\subsection grey_moments_GreySize GreySize
+The zero order moment of the object.
+Same as the \ref intensity_features_Mass feature, but multiplied by the physical size of a pixel.
+If object pixels have a value of 1, and background pixels have a value of 0, then this feature is the size of the grey-value object.

 \subsection grey_moments_Gravity Gravity
 Coordinates of the center of mass of the object, which is the first order normalized